thanhnguyenhm/Python-Game/README.md

 ### A Python game with animation using Tkinter

-School Project for Advanced Python course
+Homework Assignment for a Python class

 Number of scooters, obstacles and speed can be modified, depend on difficulty level.